jnozzi/cocoadev.com/SiteContent/General/CarbonResources.markdown

 Please add links to wiki pages, books, and websites that are of assistance to programmers using Carbon.

 From http://developer.apple.com/carbon/ ...
-Carbon is a set of [[APIs]] for developing full-featured, high-performance, and reliable applications for Mac OS X. Carbon enables C and C++ developers to take advantage of Mac OS X-specific features, including an advanced user interface toolkit, an efficient event-handling mechanism, the Quartz 2D graphics library, and multiprocessing support.
-In addition, other industry-standard C and C++ [[APIs]] are easily available to Carbon developers, providing access to such services as the [[OpenGL]] drawing system, the Mach microkernel, and BSD operating-system services.
-And you can use virtually any Macintosh development environment that supports [[PowerPC]] to build Carbon applications.
+Carbon is a set of General/APIs for developing full-featured, high-performance, and reliable applications for Mac OS X. Carbon enables C and C++ developers to take advantage of Mac OS X-specific features, including an advanced user interface toolkit, an efficient event-handling mechanism, the Quartz 2D graphics library, and multiprocessing support.
+In addition, other industry-standard C and C++ General/APIs are easily available to Carbon developers, providing access to such services as the General/OpenGL drawing system, the Mach microkernel, and BSD operating-system services.
+And you can use virtually any Macintosh development environment that supports General/PowerPC to build Carbon applications.

 ----